Abdominal surface anatomy can be described when viewed from in front of the abdomen in 2 ways:

 long head: supraglenoid tubercle of the scapula

 The biceps femoris is one of the large muscles in the posterior compartment of the thigh and a component of the hamstrings.
 It has a long and a short head, each with different functions and innervation.

-long head: tuberosity of the ischium
+long head: medial facet of the ischial tuberosity

 Biceps pulley refers to a complex capsuloligamentous structure which provides stability and hold the long head of biceps tendon within the bicipital groove.
 It comprises of the coracohumeral ligament, superior glenohumeral ligament, and distal attachment of the subscapularis tendon.